-The Company is exposed to fair value interest rate risk in relation to fixed-rate gold loan borrowings measured through FVTPL.
+The Company is exposed to fair value interest rate risk in relation to fixed-rate borrowings measured at amortised cost.

 A reasonably possible change of 100 basis points in interest rates at the reporting date would have increased (decreased) equity and profit or loss by the amounts shown below.
 This analysis assumes that all other variables, in particular foreign currency exchange rates, remain constant.